bsebhat/bsebhat.github.io/content/labs/03-ssh-brute-force/01-add-hacker-vm.md

 I start the VM, and the pre-installed Kali Linux operating system starts.
 The login username and password are both `kali`.

-## Access juiceshop From hacker
+## Access juicero From hacker
 The `hacker` VM is connected to the same `default` virtual network as the other VMs, and gets leased an IP address from the DHCP service.
-I'm able to open a browser and connect to the `juiceshop` via `http://juiceshop`.
+I'm able to open a browser and connect to the `juicero` via `http://juicero`.

-I'll be using the `hacker` VM to exploit vulnerabilities in the `juiceshop` server, and the `juice-shop` OWASP web application it's running.
-In the next step, I'll use the `hydra` login cracking tool pre-installed on Kali Linux to attempt to gain access to the SSH service running on `juiceshop`.
+I'll be using the `hacker` VM to exploit vulnerabilities in the `juicero` server, and the `juice-shop` OWASP web application it's running.
+In the next step, I'll use the `hydra` login cracking tool pre-installed on Kali Linux to attempt to gain access to the SSH service running on `juicero`.

 At this point, this is what the lab looks like with the new `hacker` VM added:
 ![diagram](../../diagrams/lab-03-ssh-brute-force.drawio.png)